 Crisis Intervention Team Program

 The Plano Police Department's Crisis Intervention Team (CIT) program was implemented in 2009 as a means to provide a more professional and humane response to individuals living with serious mental illness and developmental disorders.
 The program is based on the Memphis Model which is the standard for similar programs nationwide.
-CIT is designed to increase the communication and collaboration between law enforcement, our mental health providers, advocates, and families.
+CIT is designed to increase communication and collaboration between law enforcement, our mental health providers, advocates, and families.

 The department's Crisis Intervention Team is composed of police officers and civilian employees who volunteer to become certified in crisis intervention after attending a specialized school.
 Major topics of study include the recognition of mental illness, psychopharmacology, on-site visits to local mental health facilities, and crisis de-escalation skills.